mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/deployment/index.md

 Let's summarize all the parts of the toolchain:

 - Code quality and maintenance are performed by ESLint and Prettier.
-These tools are added as `devDependencies` to the project via `npm install --dev eslint prettier eslint-plugin-react` (the ESLint plugin is needed because this particular project uses React).
+These tools are added as `devDependencies` to the project via `npm install --dev eslint prettier eslint-plugin-react ...` (the ESLint plugin is needed because this particular project uses React).
-- There are two configuration files that the code quality tools read: `.eslintrc` and `.prettierrc`.
+- There are two configuration files that the code quality tools read: `eslint.config.js` and `.prettierrc`.
-- During development, we use Parcel to handle our dependencies. `parcel src/index.html` is running in the background to watch for changes and to automatically build our source.
+- During development, we continue to add dependencies using npm.
+The Vite development server is running in the background to watch for changes and to automatically build our source.
-- Deployment is handled by pushing our changes to GitHub (on the "main" branch), which triggers a build and deployment on Netlify to publish the project.
-For our instance this URL is [near-misses.netlify.com](https://near-misses.netlify.app/); you will have your own unique URL.
+- Deployment is handled by pushing our changes to GitHub (on the "main" branch), which triggers a build and deployment using GitHub Actions to publish the project.
+For our instance this URL is <https://mdn.github.io/client-toolchain-example>; you will have your own unique URL.
-- We also have a simple test that blocks the building and deployment of the site if the NASA API feed isn't giving us the correct data format.
+- We also have a simple test that blocks the building and deployment of the site if the GitHub API feed isn't giving us the correct data format.

 For those of you wanting a challenge, consider whether you can optimize some part of this toolchain.
 Some questions to ask yourself:

-- Can [images be compressed](https://github.com/ralscha/parcel-plugin-compress) during the build step?
+- Can we extract only the features of plotly.js that we need?
+This will reduce the JavaScript bundle size.
+- Maybe you want to add other tools, such as TypeScript for type checking, or stylelint for CSS linting?
 - Could React be swapped out for [something smaller](https://preactjs.com/)?
 - Could you add more tests to prevent a bad build from deploying, such as [performance audits](https://developer.chrome.com/docs/lighthouse/performance/)?
 - Could you set up a notification to let you know when a new deploy succeeded or failed?